-All students entering the graduate program in French Studies receive guaranteed support (four years for students entering with an MA or five years for students entering with a BA).
+All students entering the graduate program in French Studies receive guaranteed support (four years for students entering with an MA or six years for students entering with a BA).
 This guarantee includes full tuition, academic year stipends (either as graduate instructorships or fellowships), and student health insurance coverage.
 We also offer summer support, as well as travel money and grants for research projects and conference travel.
 In addition, a variety of University, national and international fellowships, exchanges, and research opportunities are available to students.

 Students are advised that successful graduate fellowship applications increase their competitiveness when applying for jobs by demonstrating that they stand out among their peers.
 There is nothing to lose from applying, and everything to gain!